 The holster is full-length and open-bottomed, which protects both the muzzle and the front sight from damage.
 The top of the holster slopes upward from the trigger guard area to protect as much of the firearm as possible.
 A sweat shield helps to protect the pistol as much as the carrier of the pistol.
 Normally, I do like sweat shields, but the sweat shield on the Savoy holster is well designed and well coordinated with the rise of the holster.

-The cant of the holster seems to be the standard 15-degree cant.
+The cant of the holster seems to be greater than the standard 15-degree cant.
+The cant of the holster helps to position the grip of the pistol more forward on the body and aids in concealment when bending over.
 The depth of the holster is such that even with the barrel length of the Glock G41 (5.31”), I am able to sit comfortably without the holster trying to ride up, even with roughly 7” of holster length being hidden (measured from the front mounting clip.
 Form the rear mounting clip, the holster depth is approximately 5” of holster is covered).